 Giardia Treatment for Dogs

 There are a few ways Giardia infection can be treated in dogs.
+Although not approved by the FDA, metronidazole is one of the most commonly used drugs to treat giardiasis in dogs.
 Your vet may prescribe a dewormer called fenbendazole (Panacur) to be administered orally for 3-7 days.
-An antibiotic called metronidazole (Flagyl) may be prescribed concurrently or separately.
-However, evidence shows that the use of metronidazole alone is less effective.

 Though less commonly used, some vets may prescribe a broad-spectrum dewormer called Drontal Plus (combination of febantel, pyrantel pamoate, and praziquantel) to be administered daily for 3 days.
 However, this may be cost-prohibitive.
 Talk to your vet about the best drug options for your dog.